alchemy-swift/alchemy/Docs/5c_DatabaseMigrations.md

 #### Applying

-You can then apply all outstanding migration in a single batch by passing the `migrate` argument to your app.
+You can then apply all outstanding migrations in a single batch by passing the `migrate` argument to your app.
 This will cause the app to migrate `Global.database` instead of serving.

 ```bash
 # Applies all outstanding migrations